byucsstudent/v50/instruction/filters/filters.md

 # Filters

-Vue filters are a powerful tool for formatting data displayed in your templates.
-They allow you to transform raw data into a user-friendly format without altering the underlying data itself.
-Think of them as little functions you can chain onto expressions in your templates to modify their output.
-Filters promote code reusability and keep your components cleaner by separating formatting logic from component logic.
+Filters in Vue are a powerful feature that allow you to transform data before displaying it in your templates.
+They provide a clean and reusable way to format dates, currencies, text, and other data types directly within your Vue components.
+Think of them as simple functions you can apply to expressions in your templates.

-## What are Vue Filters?
+## What are Filters?

-Filters are essentially functions that take a value as input and return a modified version of that value.
-They're designed for simple data transformations like formatting dates, currency, text capitalization, and much more.
-They can be used in two places:
+Filters are essentially functions that accept an input value and return a modified version of that value.
+They are declared within your Vue component and can then be used in your templates using the pipe (`|`) operator.
+This makes your templates more readable and your component logic cleaner by separating data formatting from the core component functionality.

-*   **Mustache interpolations (double curly braces):** `{{ message | capitalize }}`
-*   **`v-bind` expressions:** `<div v-bind:id="rawId | formatId"></div>`

 ## Defining Filters

-You can define filters globally or locally within a component.
+You can define filters globally or locally within a Vue component.

-### Global Filters
+**Global Filters:**

-Global filters are accessible throughout your entire Vue application.
-You define them using `Vue.filter()`.
+Global filters are registered using `Vue.filter()` before creating your Vue instance.
+This makes them available to all components in your application.

 ```javascript
 Vue.filter('capitalize', function (value) {